 How the Story Impacted Me Back Then

-Once again, I wasn’t prepared for just how good this story actually was, nor for the lessons of love and loss it would provide.
+Once again, I wasn’t prepared for just how good this story actually was, nor for the lessons of love and loss, it would provide.
 These books also, interestingly enough, even had useful tidbits of information that previously eluded me, such as various grooming tips as characters here and there prepare for various situations.
-I have never been particularly close to my own father, for various reasons, and there were only so many specific male grooming tips my mom knew about, let alone could impart upon me.
+I have never been particularly close to my own father, for various reasons, and there were only so many specific male grooming tips my mom knew about, let alone could impart to me.

 Aldridge aka AJ is our protagonist and he is involved in a secret long-term relationship with Dray, a pro basketball player.
 They met and fell in love in college and had secretly been together ever since.
 Dray comes from a religious and conservative family who would not understand their son being involved with a man, and so Dray asks AJ to help keep their love a secret.
-Dray, having gone pro and being a star player, has become very wealthy and the couple live a very lavish lifestyle.
+Dray, having gone pro and been a star player, has become very wealthy and the couple lives a very lavish lifestyle.
 They live in very nice places, AJ of course having to have places of his own in order to maintain the secret.
 AJ also moves to each city Dray plays at so that they can maintain their relationship.
-As questions arise of Dray’s love life, he decides he must pursue a woman for appearances.
+As questions arise about Dray’s love life, he decides he must pursue a woman for appearances.
 He meets and later marries a woman named Judi, whom he talks up to AJ.
 AJ is understandably not thrilled with this development, but he agrees to go along with it because he knew Dray was closeted and didn’t want to disappoint his family, particularly his father with whom he is incredibly close.

 AJ is a fascinating protagonist who lives well and is deeply in love with Dray.
 He feels that their relationship is deeper than needing to say or hear “I love you” all the time, and he thinks that it’s women who need to be told that very thing often.
 He also implies that same-sex male relationships go beyond words and that he knows Dray loves him without having to say it.
-I remember being really awe-stricken and inspired by this possibility of such a relationship.
+I remember being really awe-stricken and inspired by the possibility of such a relationship.
 It was pure fantasy: two very beautiful, Black gay men who were in love and got to live fabulously.
 And what of having to keep it a secret?
 Back then I felt that secret relationships were fascinating and thrilling, a la Romeo & Juliet.
 There was always a sort of je ne sais quoi that often followed forbidden or illicit affairs and romances that made them seem exciting.
 This story was not short of excitement.
 The story was also helped by the immense tension of a hidden extortionist who pressures AJ to give them money and to leave Dray and leave town or else they’ll release video evidence of their sex life and blow up Dray’s life.
 Keep in mind this story was first published in 2009.

-Also fascinating and very compelling was AJ’s best friend, the flamboyantly gay Maurice to whom AJ considered himself the opposite of.
-And I would later realize that this would be a reoccurring theme with E. Lynn Harris’ stories: often an LGBTQ man who is masculine is the protagonist (also often from the South) often has a best friend who is the effeminate type and generally serves as comic relief and/or a differing perspective and counterpoint to the protagonist.
+Also fascinating and very compelling was AJ’s best friend, the flamboyantly gay Maurice whom AJ considered himself the opposite.
+And I would later realize that this would be a reoccurring theme in E. Lynn Harris’ stories: often an LGBTQ man who is masculine is the protagonist (also often from the South) often has a best friend who is the effeminate type and generally serves as comic relief and/or a differing perspective and counterpoint to the protagonist.
 The love interest (or main one if there’s more than one) is also always masculine (even in the instances where the protagonist is a woman, the fiery Yancy Braxton in some of Harris’ books) and is often closeted and DL.
 This book was no exception.
 I remember loving Maurice’s character and being blown away by the plot twist towards the end.

-As the story goes on, it becomes clear that even the love between AJ and Dray is not as good as either of them think it is.
+As the story goes on, it becomes clear that even the love between AJ and Dray is not as good as either of them thinks it is.
 The lies and back and forths, the possessiveness Dray subtly, and then overtly, displays over AJ and his comings and goings, and Dray’s need to have his cake and eat it too.
 AJ finds out the hard way that he had to decide what was best for him, for his lover could not see the forest beyond the trees.

 Revisiting the Story in 2021

 By 2021, I have long by now come out since first buying the book at that Barnes and Noble.
 I have lived my truth, had some fun and thrilling experiences of my own, and even finally graduated from college which I always wanted to do.
-My hopeless romantic side and a desire for a long term relationship with a hot guy was now replaced with me playing the field, having fun, and enjoying my personal freedom while also not lying to anyone or leading them on.
+My hopeless romantic side and a desire for a long-term relationship with a hot guy were now replaced with me playing the field, having fun, and enjoying my personal freedom while also not lying to anyone or leading them on.

-But most importantly, by 2021, my already low key womanist thoughts and opinions (being raised by a beautiful and wonderful Black mother, who you love and who loves you, kind of does that to you without realizing) have grown dramatically and I have become more aware of many issues and isms in our society.
+But most importantly, by 2021, my already low-key womanist thoughts and opinions (being raised by a beautiful and wonderful Black mother, who you love and who loves you, kind of does that to you without realizing) have grown dramatically and I have become more aware of many issues and isms in our society.
 That being said, I decided to revisit and reflect on stories that shaped me back then and see how they stack up to my much more critical and analytical mindset now.

-Revisiting the earliest chapters of the book where AJ claims that he doesn’t need to be told I love you and how his connection is so much deeper, it became clear to me now that his life, even as he talks it up, is littered with yearning for more.
+Revisiting the earliest chapters of the book where AJ claims that he doesn’t need to be told I love you and how his connection is so much deeper, it became clear to me now that his life, even as he talks it up, is littered with a yearning for more.
 It’s clear that while he has a lot of material and physical satisfaction, AJ wants more.
 He wants Dray to kiss him more and he wants more uninterrupted time with him.
 It is now far clearer to me now that even in the beginning that AJ is not fully satisfied with the state and nature of his relationship and its limitations.
-For all the passion, comfort and lavishness Dray gives in spades, AJ clearly says he doesn’t need to hear “I love you”, but wants an easier, unencumbered and open love with Dray that doesn’t require as many hoops to jump through.
+For all the passion, comfort, and lavishness Dray gives in spades, AJ clearly says he doesn’t need to hear “I love you”, but wants an easier, unencumbered, and open love with Dray that doesn’t require as many hoops to jump through.

-Something that struck me now was how AJ, despite being a mostly intelligent person, seemed to lack the foresight to miss rather obvious signs as to who his extortionist was.
+Something that struck me now was how AJ, despite being an intelligent person, seemed to lack the foresight to miss rather obvious signs as to who his extortionist was.
 It was actually quite shocking how easily I saw the clues as I re-read it again.
 I honestly couldn’t believe I hadn’t realized it the very first time.
-Also surprising was how naïve AJ came across when it came to his relationship with Dray and how it took so long to realize that everything was on Dray’s terms and almost never his own.
+Also surprising was how naïve AJ came across when it came to his relationship with Dray and how it took so long to realize that everything was on Dray’s terms and rarely his own.
 AJ would have to make himself available for Dray whenever Dray decided he needed to see his partner.
 AJ would also have to drop everything at a moment’s notice whenever Dray missed him or made demands.
 AJ would miss his mother and his little sister and want to visit them and Dray literally would not care so long as Dray wanted and needed AJ.
 Dray was incredibly selfish and didn’t care about what AJ wanted or needed.
-And while I don’t think anyone has to come out for anyone else, before they’re ready, or worst of all be outed, I felt like what AJ wanted and needed and what Dray required to maintain his wants, needs and secrets were completely incompatible.
+And while I don’t think anyone has to come out for anyone else, before they’re ready, or worst of all be outed, I felt like what AJ wanted and needed and what Dray required to maintain his wants, needs, and secrets were completely incompatible.
 AJ would never want Dray to be outed, hence his utter desperation to give the extortionist what they wanted to avoid a scandal, but AJ wanted Dray to love him in a way Dray was unwilling to: openly and honestly.
 They were incompatible.
 But AJ was so invested and so in love with Dray that he ignored these red flags and obvious signs.

-I must not have paid it much mind before, but I was a little taken aback by the way Dray would refer to women as “bitches” and say things like ‘bitches do this’ and ‘bitches do that’, which is not unusual for the time period and the somewhat homo thug culture that a lot of these DL main love interests exhibit.
-There is unfortunately a lot of casual, if not unconscious, sexism, misogyny, misogynoir and internalized homophobia.
+I must not have paid it much mind before, but I was a little taken aback by the way Dray would refer to women as “bitches” and say things like ‘bitches do this’ and ‘bitches do that’, which is not unusual for the period and the somewhat homo thug culture that a lot of these DL main love interests exhibit.
+There is unfortunately a lot of casual, if not unconscious, sexism, misogyny, misogynoir, and internalized homophobia.
 There is also quite often a lot of fem-shaming and the more masculine men feeling superior to their effeminate counterparts, while the effeminate men feel superior to women.
-The word “fag” and its many variations gets thrown around by several characters, including a very unsavory woman character who shall remain nameless.
+The word “fag” and its many variations get thrown around by several characters, including a very unsavory woman character who shall remain nameless.

 In the end, I still love this story overall, and despite some rough language and ideals, I still feel it is enjoyable and can be enjoyed by many.
-Hopefully it can help others the way it helped me.
+Hopefully, it can help others the way it helped me.

 I distinctly remember I Say A Little Prayer being the second of Harris’ books I ever read.
 By now I was fully aware of Harris’ writing style and how good his stories could be and the title and concept of this book spoke volumes before I even started reading it.
-It was (and still is) by far my favorite of Harris’ books, is one of my favorite books overall and is one of the most important stories I ever read in my life.
+It was (and still is) by far my favorite of Harris’ books, is one of my favorite books overall, and is one of the most important stories I ever read in my life.

 How It Impacted Me Back Then